rackspace-cookbooks/rackspace_support/README.md

 rackspace_support Cookbook
 ===========================
 Enables a node to be supported by Rackspace.
+Installs common tools Rackspace support finds useful when debugging system problems.

+Note: This cookbook uses the firewall cookbook and will attempt to manage your iptables unless the node is rackconnected.

 Requirements
 ------------